Casa del Fascio (Como): Interiors

 The gallery on the first floor overlooks the Salone delle Adunate and connected the offices once intended for the Political Secretariat, the Sala del Direttorio and the Political Secretary's office.

-The second floor follows the distribution system of the first floor: the only difference is that gallery overlooks the roof of the Salone delle Adunate on which the inner courtyard opens.
+The second floor follows the layout of the first floor: the only difference is that gallery overlooks the roof of the Salone delle Adunate on which the inner courtyard opens.
 This is characterized by the alternation of walls covered with glass-ceramic tiles (south-east and north-west sides) and walls made of concrete-frame glass blocks (south-west and north-east sides).
 The roof of the Salone delle Adunate, which is the floor of the inner courtyard, consists of three parts: two lateral parts in concrete-frame glass block and the central walkway.
 From the internal gallery on the second floor one can access the rooms that were originally used for offices and administration.

 On the top floor two open galleries divide the part originally intended for university groups from the part formerly reserved for the archive and the caretaker's accommodation.
 It is possible to reach this last floor exclusively from the secondary staircase, while the other two are reachable also through the main staircase.

-Inside the Casa del Fascio, in addition to the already mentioned Nero di Belgio marble, were also used Pietra di Trani, the Giallo Adriatico marble and the Col di Lana marble.
+Inside the Casa del Fascio, in addition to the Nero di Belgio marble, there is also Pietra di Trani, Giallo Adriatico marble and Col di Lana marble.